natario1/Egloo/README.md

 - Programs abstraction [[docs]](#programs-how-to-draw)
 - Scenes to hold view and projection matrix [[docs]](#scenes)

+### Sample Usage

-The complete sample function below will draw a red triangle:
+The function below will create a context, draw a red triangle and release:

 ```kotlin
 // Configure an EGL context and window